What Are Benzodiazepines? Names & Uses

 If you or someone you love needs help addressing benzo addiction, reach out to Renaissance Recovery in Southern California.

-We provide outpatient programs at varying levels of intensity (PHP, IOP, OP) in our luxury facility located near the beach, allowing you to continue with home, work, or school commitments while addressing both the physical and psychological aspects of prescription benzo dependence.
+We provide outpatient programs at varying levels of intensity, allowing you to continue with daily responsibilities while addressing prescription benzo dependence.

 - Medication management.